lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/06.preparing-your-server-linux/page.md

 [https://help.ubuntu.com/16.04/serverguide/automatic-updates.html](https://help.ubuntu.com/16.04/serverguide/automatic-updates.html)

+### Install fontconfig on headless servers ###

+The Lucee Image Extension requires `fontconfig` to be installed, as fonts aren't always installed by default on headless servers.

+	apt install fontconfig

 ### Install Minimal Apache Modules ###

 As Apache (or whatever web server you will be using) will most likely be your most prominent and most important public-facing server, it is a good idea to keep it as simple as possible to keep attack vectors at a minimum.
 Don't install modules that you're not sure you'll use, such as PHP, user-directory support, or CGI-BIN support.
 If you are not absolutely sure you will need it, don't install it.